2018 NBA All-Star Game: Draft

 DeMarcus Cousins was unable to play due to a season-ending Achilles injury.

 Paul George was selected as DeMarcus Cousins' replacement.

 John Wall was unable to participate due to a knee injury.

 Andre Drummond was selected as John Wall's replacement.

 Kevin Love was unable to participate due to a hand injury.

 Goran Dragić was selected as Kevin Love's replacement.

 Kristaps Porziņģis was unable to participate due to a season-ending torn ACL.

 Kemba Walker was named as Kristaps Porziņģis' replacement.

 Russell Westbrook was selected to start in place of Cousins.

 National anthem

 Fergie's performance of "The Star-Spangled Banner" prior to the game received heavy negative criticism and mockery online.
-The rendition—described as "unusual" and "bizarre"—was met with laughter from the arena crowd, and All-Star Draymond Green was shown chuckling on the television broadcast.
+The rendition—described as "unusual" and "bizarre"—was met with laughter from the arena crowd, and All-Stars Draymond Green and Stephen Curry were shown chuckling on the television broadcast.
 The following day, Fergie said she "wanted to try something special for the NBA," but it "didn't strike the intended tone."